splynx/docs/files/en/networking/authentication_of_customers/cisco_asr9010_pppoe_radius/cisco_asr9010_pppoe_radius.md

 end-policy-map
 ```

-After that it's required to configure interface:
+After that, it is required to configure interface:

 ```
 interface Bundle-Ether1.920